Michigan Labor Laws Guide

 Michigan Mini-COBRA laws

-In situations where an employee is terminated, or is going through some other major life event — they may be eligible for continued health insurance.
+In situations where an employee is terminated, or is going through some other major life event, they may be eligible for continued health insurance.

-Some of events that could qualify an employee or their dependents for continued health insurance include the following:
+Some of the events that could qualify an employee or their dependents for continued health insurance include the following:

-However, it's best to check with your local authorities whether you are eligible for COBRA or Mini-Cobra plans.
+However, it’s best to check with your local authorities whether you are eligible for COBRA or Mini-COBRA plans.

 Occupational safety in Michigan

-Michigan has an OSHA (Occupational Safety and Health Administration) - approved State Plan, aimed at regulating safety in the workplace.
+Michigan has an OSHA (Occupational Safety and Health Administration)-approved State Plan, aimed at regulating safety in the workplace.

-The plan has some similarities to the federal OSHA standards, and is enforced by The Michigan Occupational Safety and Health Administration (MIOSHA).
+The plan has some similarities to the federal OSHA standards and is enforced by the Michigan Occupational Safety and Health Administration (MIOSHA).

 Miscellaneous Michigan labor laws